Is Pain a Problem?

 Long-term benefits of improved ergonomics training

 Consider also the changing workplace.
 Have you moved or are you planning to move to telecommute?
 Would most of your agents have space in their house for a proper workspace or are they planning to use the dining table or maybe the dressing table in their bedroom?

 How will you know if these workstations have been set up correctly or chair have been adjusted?
 A flexible and mobile workforce is increasingly appealing, but how do you know they are they safe?

-Even when not working, how many agents spend time gaming, using laptops, and checking phones?
+Even when they are not working, how many agents spend time gaming, using laptops, and checking phones?